nric/ProximalPolicyOptimizationKeras/README.md

 but mainly it did not use a GAE type reward and no entropy bonus system and was using non IID data (not randomized baches).

 I gave my best to comment the code but I did not include a fundamental lecutre on the logic behind PPO.
-I highly recommend to watch these two videos to undestand what happens. https://youtu.be/WxQfQW48A4A https://youtu.be/5P7I-xPq8u8
+I highly recommend to watch these two videos to undestand what happens:

+https://youtu.be/WxQfQW48A4A

+https://youtu.be/5P7I-xPq8u8